 Keeping our children safe

-If you are concerned in any way about the welfare of any child at our school you should either speak to the designated person for safeguarding Mr. Ward or the deputy designated person, Mr. Palmen or Miss Geraghty.
+If you are concerned in any way about the welfare of any child at our school you should either speak to the designated safeguarding lead [DSL] Mr. Ward or the designated deputies, Mr. Palmen or Miss Geraghty.
 All information is treated in confidence but you must understand that we are obliged to notify social services if we feel a child is at risk.
 Alternatively you may contact social services on:

 0345 140 0845 Mon - Fri 8am to 6pm